SixxCodes/SixxCodes/README.md

 ### <div align="center">📫 Who am I?
 # 👩‍💻 Hi there!
 My name is Sixx! 👩‍💻

-* I am a 2nd year Bachelor of Science in Information Technology
+* I am an upcoming 3rd year Bachelor of Science in Information Technology
 * I live in the Philippines!
 * I am a Bisaya (that's why some of my comments on my codes are on Bisaya, ehe)</div>